Home

 -

-(January 2024) Our work on fairness-aware pruning in Transformers was accepted at AAAI 2024.
+(June 2024) Our work on self-explanations from large language models was accepted at Findings of ACL 2024.

 -